F1rst-Unicorn/cinit/doc/README.md

 ## Logging

 cinit combines the log output of children with its own.
-The log format is as
+Child output is always logged at INFO level.
+The log format is as follows:
-follows:

 `<TIMESTAMP> <LEVEL> [<NAME>] <MESSAGE>`